Bibliome/alvisae/ontol-rws/dockerization/README.md

 # ontol-rws - Ontology lite web services tester container

-This section describe how to build a docker image that contains `ontol-rws` web services with a minimal configuration and a basic web tester in order to test OntoLRWS basci functionalities.
+This section describe how to build a docker image that contains `ontol-rws` web services with a minimal configuration and a basic web tester in order to test OntoLRWS basic functionalities.

 ## Pre-requisites